 NFL video games have been a cornerstone of sports gaming for decades.
-From humble beginnings to the visually stunning and complex simulations we see today, certain titles have left a lasting impact, shaping the genre and the way fans experience football.
+From humble beginnings to the visually stunning and complex simulations we see today, certain titles have left a lasting impact, inspiring active lifestyle and shaping the genre and the way fans experience football.
 This article explores some of the most influential NFL video games that have defined the genre and set benchmarks for all that followed.

 When discussing the origins of NFL video games, “Tecmo Bowl” cannot be overlooked.
 Released in 1987 for the Nintendo Entertainment System (NES), this game was a groundbreaking title that set the standard for football video games for years to come.
 It featured a simple yet addictive gameplay loop, allowing players to select plays and execute them with a surprising level of control and strategy for their time.